anfelopera/anfelopera.github.io/funding/README.md

 - (PI) Master internship (6 months) and PhD (3 years) funding on *"Gaussian process modeling of mechanical random fields: a complete study from simulation to identification"*, both offers funded by the ANR JCJC [GAME](https://anfelopera.github.io/funding/GAME).

 ### 2023
-- (Co-PI) 3-years PhD funding on *"Multi-fidelity adaptive design of experiments and surrogate models for data fusion in aerodynamics"*, cofunded by the ONERA and UPHF.
+- (Co-PI) 3-years PhD funding on *"Multi-fidelity adaptive design of experiments and surrogate models for data fusion in aerodynamics"*, co-funded by the ONERA and UPHF.

 ### 2022
 - (Co-PI) Master internship offer (project ARI:2021-2022, [CERAMATHS](https://www.uphf.fr/ceramaths)) in cybersecurity and applied mathematics: *"Adversarial training approaches using additive Gaussian noises"*, co-supervised by [I. Alouani](https://sites.google.com/view/ihsen-alouani).